streamcode9/software-design/README.md

 # Principles

-## Principle of using principles

-- principles contradict each other
+## Principles contradict each other

-## Base principles

 ### Minimalism - use as less fetuses of the language/library/etc as possible

-* use defaul OS/editor/etc apps and setup without customizations
+use defaul OS/editor/etc apps and setup without customizations

 ### Loose Coupling and High Cohesion